 Fee simple interest is defined as: An absolute fee; without limitations to any particular heirs, or restrictions, but subject to the limitations of eminent domain, escheat, police power, taxation; an inheritable estate.

 INSPECTION DATE

-The subject property was inspected only from the exterior by Luis Canellas November 10th, 2018.
+The subject property was an exterior inspected by Luis Canellas on September 28, 2019.

 EFFECTIVE DATE OF VALUATION